 The Thessalonian Christians had lost their joy.
 Peace evaded them.
 And their hope for the future had all but vanished.
 Many stopped working, allowing idleness to permeate their ranks.
 Others had fallen into a state of restlessness and gossip.

 What was the problem?
-What emissary was so powerful and mighty that it had the ability to discourage and sway these early Christians away from what Christ had called them to do — to live for Him and to anticipate His victorious return?
+What emissary was so powerful and mighty that it had the ability to discourage and sway these early Christians away from what Christ had called them to do — to live for him and to anticipate his victorious return?

-Seldom did the apostle Paul panic over any news that accompanied the growing pangs of the early church.
+Seldom did the apostle Paul panic over any news that accompanied the growing pangs of the early Church.
 He understood that the Christian life was filled with ups and downs.
 However, the struggle that was brewing within the Thessalonian church was enough to capture his attention.

 False beliefs creep in

 The Thessalonian believers were known throughout Asia Minor for their faith, hope, and love.
 Yet they had allowed a degree of false teaching to persuade them to believe something other than the Gospel Paul had presented.
-As a result, the focus of their lives had shifted from God and His promises to the unstable ideas of false prophets.
-Their minds were no longer firmly set on Christ and His infinite ability.
+As a result, the focus of their lives had shifted from God and his promises to the unstable ideas of false prophets.
+Their minds were no longer firmly set on Christ and his infinite ability.
 Instead, they had fallen victim to anxiety when it came to the subject of the believer’s resurrection.
 Questions plagued them: Had the resurrection taken place?
 Had they missed it?

 Live simply, be satisfied, be diligent

 The Christian life is not complicated.
 But when we allow fearful thoughts to invade our lives, we suddenly find that they have turned into struggles.
 God’s wisdom is sure, uncomplicated, and unwavering.
 He never meant for the Thessalonians to be captured by doubt or the frantic pace of their society.
-Instead, the Lord wanted them to learn to live simply — to be satisfied with what they had been given and to be diligent in their work and also for the Lord.
+Instead, the Lord wanted them to learn to live simply — to be satisfied with what they had been given and to be diligent in their work for the Lord.

 In an effort to refocus their attention on the things of God, Paul admonished these believers to “make it their ambition to lead a quiet life,” and not to worry about missing the “Day of the Lord” (1 Thessalonians 4:11).